Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: The f -Love relation for anisotropic neutron stars

 Let us now present relations among various NS observables.
-We consider the following nuclear physics EOSs for the relation between the radial pressure $p_{r}$ and the energy density $\rho$: WFF1~\cite{1988PhRvC..38.1010W}, MPA1~\cite{1987PhLB..199..469M}, and MS1~\cite{1996NuPhA.606..508M}.
-These represent soft, intermediate, and stiff EOSs respectively, and cover a wide range of the radius for a NS with 1.4M$_\odot$, namely $10\textrm{ km} \lesssim R_{1.4} \lesssim 15\textrm{ km}$.
+We consider the following nuclear physics EOSs for the relation between the radial pressure $p_{r}$ and the energy density $\rho$: WFF1~\cite{1988PhRvC..38.1010W}, SLy4~\cite{Douchin:2001sv}, MPA1~\cite{1987PhLB..199..469M}, H4~\cite{Lackey:2005tk}, and MS1~\cite{1996NuPhA.606..508M}.
+These represent soft, soft-intermediate, intermediate, intermediate-stiff, and stiff EOSs respectively, and cover a wide range of the radius for a NS with 1.4 M$_\odot$, namely $10\textrm{ km} \lesssim R_{1.4} \lesssim 15\textrm{ km}$.

 Figure~\ref{fig1} shows the mass $M$ as a function of the radius $R$ (top left), the dimensionless tidal deformability $\bar{\Lambda}$ (top right), the $f$-mode frequency $f=\textrm{Re}(\omega)/2\pi$ (bottom left), and the $f$-mode damping time $\tau=1/\textrm{Im}(\omega)$ (bottom right).
-We show results for five representative values for the anisotropy parameter $\beta$ ($-10$, $-5$, $0$, $5$, and $10$).
-We only display results for $M>0.5$ M$_{\odot}$ and for physically-viable models, i.e. those that satisfy the conditions in Eqs.~\eqref{wec}$-$~\eqref{causality}.
+We show results for only three EOSs (WFF1, MPA1, and MS1) and for $\beta\in\left[-10,10\right]$, although we highlight results for $\beta\in\{-10,-5,0,5,10\}$ and label curves for $\beta\in\{-10,0,10\}$ in the mass-radius plot, for better readability.
+We only display results for $M \geq 0.5$ M$_{\odot}$ and for physically-viable models, i.e. those that satisfy the conditions in Eqs.~\eqref{wec}$-$\eqref{causality}.
 Consequently, each curve for non-zero $\beta$ does not extend to the maximum mass.
 Note that, in general, we have $M(\rho_{0},\beta)<M(\rho_{0},\beta=0)$ for positive $\beta$ and vice-versa for negative $\beta$.
 We can see similar trends for $\bar{\Lambda}$, $f$, and $\tau$.
-Note that for $f$ can take low frequency values ($\sim1-1.5$ kHz) for largely positive $\beta$ for masses in the range $\sim1-1.5$ M$_{\odot}$.
+Besides that, $f$ can take low values ($\sim1-1.5$ kHz) for largely positive $\beta$ for masses in the range $\sim1-1.5$ M$_{\odot}$.
 Thus, based on the analysis of Pratten et al.~\cite{Pratten:2019sed} for GW170817, we expect that largely positive values for $\beta$ are disfavored, given the low posterior support at low frequencies.
 This is indeed what we find in Sec.~\ref{sec3}.

 We next study the universal $f$-Love relations for anisotropic NSs.
 Figure~\ref{fig2} presents such relations between the dimensionless real and imaginary parts of the $f$-mode complex frequency (see Eq.~\eqref{omega_bar}) and the dimensionless tidal deformability $\bar{\Lambda}$ (see Eq.~\eqref{Lambda_bar}) for various $\beta$ and EOSs.
 Remarkably, although the $f$-Love relation depends sensitively on the anisotropy parameter $\beta$, it remains universal for a fixed $\beta$ with respect to the choice of EOS models for the $p_{r}(\rho)$ relation.